gschmutz/integration-architecture-workshop/08-camel-service/README.md

 log4j.throwableRenderer=org.apache.log4j.EnhancedThrowableRenderer
 ```

-This finishes the setup steps and our new project is ready to be used.
-We will start with a simple Camel flow.
+This finishes the **setup steps** and our new project is ready to be used.
+We will start with a simple flow using **Apache Camel**.

-## Create simple Camel flow using the File component
+## Create simple Apache Camel flow using the File component

 Let's start with a simple File-based data flow.

-We will be reading files from a local folder and store it again in another local folder.
-We will see how this can be done using the Spring DSL as well as the Java DSL of Apache Camel.
+We will be **reading files** from a **local folder** and **store it** in another **local folder**.
+We will show it both using the Spring DSL as well as the Java DSL of Apache Camel.

-We will first implement a class using the Java DSL
+First let's implement it using the Java DSL

 ### Using the Java DSL

-First create a new Java Package `com.trivadis.integrationws.camel` in the folder **src/main/java**.
+First create a new Java Package `com.integrationws.camel` in the folder **src/main/java**.

-Create a new Java Class `FileCopierJava` in the package `com.trivadis.integrationws.camel` just created.
+Create a new Java Class `FileCopierJava` in the package `com.integrationws.camel` just created.

 Add the following code to the empty class.

 ```
-package com.trivadis.integrationws.camel;
+package com.integrationws.camel;

 import org.apache.camel.builder.RouteBuilder;
 import org.apache.camel.main.Main;